Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for Educational Psychologists

 Like most psychologists, educational psychologists have a doctoral degree in psychology.
-There are doctorate in educational psychology degrees students might pursue that focus specifically on psychology in an educational setting.
-There are also master’s in educational psychology degrees available to prepare aspiring educational psychologists.
+There are doctoral degrees in educational psychology that students might pursue, focusing specifically on psychology in an educational setting.
+There are also master’s degrees in educational psychology available to prepare aspiring educational psychologists.

 What do educational psychologists do?

 Educational psychologists apply psychological principles and techniques to improve school and student outcomes.
-Educational psychologists focus on how to improve learning methods and the instructional process.
+Educational psychologists focus on improving learning methods and the instructional process.

 Who do educational psychologists work with?